MegClarke/Six-the-musical-chatbot/README.md

 ### Six the Musical Chatbot

 A simple chatbot project focused on "Six the Musical".
 The chatbot is designed to answer questions and provide information about the musical.
-This project involves natural language processing (NLP) techniques and chatbot development.
+This project involves large language models (LLMs).

 ## Installation